Impact of the COVID-19 pandemic on cinema

 The highest-grossing film of 2020 was the anime film Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train, which earned $503 million worldwide.
-It was the first time since 2007 that the top-grossing film of a given year had earned less than $1 billion and the first time a non-American film was the top-grossing film of the year.
+It was the first time since 2007 that the top-grossing film of a given year had earned less than $1 billion and the first time in cinema history that a non-American film was the top-grossing film of the year.
 In 2021, the worldwide box office showed signs of recovery, with a 78% increase in revenue over 2020.
-Despite the presence of pandemic restrictions in some jurisdictions, the December 2021 release Spider-Man: No Way Home quickly became the highest-grossing film of 2021, the sixth highest-grossing film of all time just over a month after its theatrical release, and the first film since 2019 to earn more than $1 billion worldwide, marking the end of pandemic era for film industry.
+Despite the presence of pandemic restrictions in some jurisdictions, the December 2021 release Spider-Man: No Way Home quickly became the highest-grossing film of 2021, the sixth highest-grossing film of all time just over a month after its theatrical release, and the first film since 2019 to earn more than $1 billion worldwide.
+Some publications regard the box-office success of Spider-Man: No Way Home as the end of the pandemic era for the film industry.

 Box office

+Ticket sales revenue has declined since the mid-2010s, not fully recovering from declines during the COVID-19 pandemic when many theaters were closed.

 Cobble Hill Cinemas in Brooklyn, New York announcing its showings in February 2020; A Quiet Place Part IIs release was subsequently postponed.

 In early March 2020, it was predicted that the global box office could lose US$5 billion as a result of the pandemic.

 Countries that were pandemic hot-spots closed or restricted cinemas and movie theaters, negatively affecting film revenue.
 Attendance was also lower in other regions.
 Following the pandemic in mainland China, 70,000 cinemas were closed in January 2020.
 In the first two months of 2020, China's box office was down to US$3.9 million, compared to US$2.148 billion in the first two months of 2019.
 Later, as a result of the pandemic in Italy, on March 8, 2020, the Italian government ordered all cinemas to be closed for a month.
 Before the closure, box office tracking estimated a 94% drop for the weekend of March 6–8 compared to the same period the previous year.
 As the pandemic grew in France, cinemas operated at half capacity, leaving strategic seats unavailable to reduce proximity between people, a move followed days later by the Irish and Northern Irish cinema chain Omniplex Cinemas.
 On March 12, Qatar also closed all cinemas, as did the US on March 17, Malaysia and Thailand on March 18, the UK on March 20, Australia and New Zealand on March 22, and Singapore on March 27.
 After a state of emergency was declared in Tokyo and six other prefectures in Japan on April 7, over 220 cinemas were closed.